DRovara/Qhoir/doc/documentation/README.md

 <a name="Pause"></a>
 ## Play / Pause
 The play / pause button is located on the very right of the utensil bar.
-It can be used to activate / deactivate qwire's statevector simulator.
+It can be used to activate / deactivate Qhoir's statevector simulator.
 While the simulator is active, a simulation is run after each change made to the circuit.

 Pausing the simulator will prevent such simulation runs.
 Please keep in mind that measurement results will not update while the simulator is paused.